LLNL/UnifyFS/docs/run.rst

 could be done during the job to bring in new input, or perhaps transfer results files out so they can be verified before they job terminates.

+Examples of use of the transfer-static command: srun -N 2 /path/to/libexec/transfer-static /path/on/parallelfs/file.dat /unifyfs/file.dat

+srun -N 2 /path/to/libexec/transfer-static /unifyfs/output.dat /scratch/my_output/output.dat